 Warning: This website includes images and names of deceased people that may cause sadness or distress to Aboriginal and Torres Strait Islander peoples.

-The initial list of 100 defining moments was compiled by National Museum staff, in consultation with an advisory panel of leading historians.
-Since the project began, suggestions for additional defining moments have been pouring in.
+An initial list of 100 defining moments was compiled by Museum staff in consultation with an advisory panel of leading historians.
+Suggestions for more defining moments have poured in.
 From these suggestions, we have created your list of defining moments.

-The Museum would like to thank Professor Judith Brett, Professor Rae Frances, Professor Bill Gammage, Dr John Hirst, Dr Jackie Huggins, Professor Marilyn Lake and Professor John Maynard for their help in compiling the initial list.
+Thanks to Professor Judith Brett, Professor Rae Frances, Professor Bill Gammage, Dr John Hirst, Dr Jackie Huggins, Professor Marilyn Lake and Professor John Maynard for their help compiling the initial list.

-We hope to take the discussion into classrooms and universities, into local historical societies and even the local pub.
-The success of the program will be gauged by the level of public involvement, so we invite you to join this national debate about our nation’s past, and to suggest a defining moment of your own.
+We hope to take the Defining Moments discussion into classrooms and universities, local historical societies and even the local pub.
+The success of Defining Moments will be gauged by the level of public involvement, so we invite you to join this national debate about our nation’s past, and to suggest a defining moment of your own.

 In the process, we hope to develop a language for frank discussions about our past, from moments of success and celebration to those that are much more challenging.
-The project will comprise live public events, an online conversation and physical and virtual content at the National Museum.
+The project includes live public events, an online conversation and physical and virtual content at the Museum.

 Defining Moments in Australian History was launched by The Hon Tony Abbott MP, Prime Minister of Australia, on 29 August 2014.
 Mr Abbott unveiled a plaque commemorating Captain Arthur Phillip's establishment of the convict settlement at Sydney Cove, in the month of the 200th anniversary of Phillip's death.
-More defining moments will be commemorated with plaques in coming months.
+More defining moments are being commemorated with plaques.